About

 Visionary Images has refined a unique working methodology that combines an inclusive, democratic approach with an unflinching conceptual development process and a willingness to embrace new technologies and non-traditional artistic concepts, formats and exhibition outcomes.
 This results in the creation of artworks that fuse strong community cultural development practices with high artistic innovation and ready accessibility for a very broad public audience.

-Young people at VI are completely involved in all decision-making, including studio management, planning, creative development, production and exhibition processes.
-Through participating in concept and skill development workshops, co-running VI and creating meaningful arts projects which express their ideas and experiences, young members develop a range of long-term creative, cognitive, communication and practical skills.
+Young people at VI are completely involved in all decision-making, including studio management, planning, creative development, production, marketing and exhibition processes.
+Through participating in workshops, co-running VI and creating meaningful arts projects, young members develop a wide range of long-term creative, cognitive, communication and practical skills.
 The studio is a friendly and safe environment where everybody’s ideas are listened to and respected.

 WHERE

-Visionary Images is based in the suburb of Richmond in Melbourne, Victoria and works with young people from across inner and outer suburban Melbourne.
+Visionary Images’ studio is based in the suburb of Richmond in Melbourne, Victoria and works with young people from across inner and outer suburban Melbourne.
 VI also undertakes projects in other municipalities, in regional communities and in other capital cities.